3rd September 2019 | Metsec’s CE marked purlins and side rails used to upgrade Execution Class 4 Ashton Gate Stadium project

-The transformation project, which began in summer 2014, has been separated into three phases so that work can be carried out on the Wedlock, Dolman and Williams stands.
-Phase one saw the 86-year-old Wedlock Stand demolished and once rebuilt it will include new conference facilities, administration offices and a cafe.
-The second phase was the redevelopment of the Dolman Stand to showcase the stadium’s new sports bar, as well as one of the UK’s largest sports screens and a Heineken lounge that will seat 250 people.
-The final phase will be a complete reconstruction of the Williams Stand, which will be replaced with a two-tier stand to hold 11,000.
-The project is expected to cost £45 million and is set to be complete in time for the 2016/17 season.
+The transformation project, was separated into three phases so that work can be carried out on the Wedlock, Dolman and Williams stands.
+Phase one saw the 86-year-old Wedlock Stand demolished and now includes new conference facilities, administration offices and a cafe.
+The second phase was the redevelopment of the Dolman Stand to showcase the stadium’s new sports bar, as well as one of the UK’s largest sports screens and a Heineken lounge that seats 250 people.
+The final phase was a complete reconstruction of the Williams Stand, which was replaced with a two-tier stand to hold 11,000.

-Having already supplied purlins and side rails to phases one and two of the project, Metsec is now contracted by the design team at J&D Pierce to work on phase three.
-The purlins and side rails implemented throughout each phase are designed to provide optimal levels of structural performance in roof, wall and floor constructions.
-Metsec is still working on the final stage, which will be on-going until the project is complete.
+Having already supplied purlins and side rails to phases one and two of the project, Metsec was contracted by the design team at J&D Pierce to work on phase three.
+The purlins and side rails implemented throughout each phase were designed to provide optimal levels of structural performance in roof, wall and floor constructions.

 The Ashton Gate Stadium project is Execution Class 4, which specifies the highest level of quality control required within the fabrication process.
 Metsec’s processes are certified up to this maximum of Execution Class 4, giving the industry absolute assurance that its construction products meet the required standards for any project, whether it’s a warehouse or a football stadium.
 By using products that are of this standard, Ashton Gate Stadium is confidently able to provide a venue that is safe and aligned to the European construction standard.